Darwin00110/DevEnv/README.md

 # DevEnv

 DevEnv is a desktop automation and development environment orchestrator built with Electron and a native Go backend.
-The application is designed to perform system-level operations, execute development tasks, and automate environment setup with high performance and reliability.
+It is designed to execute system‑level operations, automate development tasks, and provide a modern graphical interface for developer tooling.

-This project demonstrates advanced integration between a JavaScript-based UI layer and a compiled systems-language runtime, showcasing skills in process orchestration, inter-process communication (IPC), and native OS interaction.
+This project showcases real‑world desktop architecture, cross‑language integration, and systems programming using Go.

-# Key Highlights
+# 🚀 Key Features

-Native backend written in Go for performance and low-level system access Electron + React frontend for cross-platform desktop UI IPC bridge between Electron and Go processes Concurrent task execution using goroutines
+Native backend written in Go for high performance and low‑level system access Electron + React frontend for a modern cross‑platform desktop UI Structured IPC communication between Electron and Go Concurrent task execution using goroutines
-System command orchestration without external scripting languages Packaged as a standalone desktop application Architecture Overview
+Direct system command execution without Node.js wrappers Packaged as a standalone desktop application
+# 🧱 Architecture Overview

-DevEnv uses a multi-process architecture to separate UI logic from system-level execution.
+The application follows a multi‑process architecture separating UI logic from system execution.

 [ React UI ]
       │